Juliolloret/MACS/README.md

 1. **PDF Loading:** Extracts text from all PDFs in the selected folder.
 2. **Summarization:** Each PDF is summarized by an LLM agent.
-3. **Multi-Document Synthesis:** Summaries are synthesized into a cross-document understanding.
+3. **Short-Term Memory:** Summaries are embedded into a vector store for semantic search.
-4. **Web Research (LLM-based):** (Optional) Adds simulated web research.
+4. **Long-Term Memory:** Summaries are appended to a persistent knowledge base across runs.
+5. **Deep Research Summary:** The vector store is queried to produce a cross-document understanding.
+6. **Web Research:** (Optional) SDK-based web search expands on the deep research summary.
-5. **Experimental Data Integration:** (Optional) Loads and summarizes experimental results.
+7. **Experimental Data Integration:** (Optional) Loads and summarizes experimental results.
-6. **Knowledge Integration:** Combines all sources into an integrated knowledge brief.
+8. **Knowledge Integration:** Merges long-term memory, web findings, and experimental data into an integrated brief.
-7. **Hypothesis Generation:** Proposes new hypotheses based on the brief.
+9. **Hypothesis Generation:** Proposes new hypotheses based on the brief.
-8. **Experiment Design:** Designs experiments for each hypothesis.
+10. **Experiment Design:** Designs experiments for each hypothesis.
-9. **Observer Review:** The `ObserverAgent` scans all agent outputs and flags any errors.
+11. **Observer Review:** The `ObserverAgent` scans all agent outputs and flags any errors.
-10. **Output:** All results are saved in structured subfolders in the project output directory.
+12. **Output:** All results are saved in structured subfolders in the project output directory.

 ---